-We are all concerned about the future of East Melbourne and we must make sure that a revitalised Holy Trinity is part of that future.
+We are all concerned about maintaining the character of East Melbourne and as such we must make sure that a revitalised and well maintained Holy Trinity plays its part.
+Your contribution will assist in making this happen.

 Please contact us on 03 9417 3341 or email us at firstname.lastname@example.org to find out more.